Face Mask Requirements

 In general, masks must cover the mouth and nose and should be two or more layers of a nonporous fabric, such as cotton, and without large holes or gaps in the fibers.

 Knit masks and N95 masks with exhalation valves do not provide adequate filtration.
-We are awaiting further data on the efficacy of neck gaiters and bandanas are generally not considered to be effective.
+Additionally, neck gaiters and bandanas are generally not considered to be effective.
 As such, none of these will be considered an acceptable mask/face covering.

 It is recommended that you keep a sufficient supply of clean masks/coverings.
 Additional masks will be available on campus and for purchase in Cabrini’s Campus Store and at cabrinishop.com.